mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 <img src="/assets/cryo-charts/block_size_extra_data.png">

 ### Gas
 Next, I explored the `base_fee` of blocks over time.
-Gas prices, as defined in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) include both the `base_fee` defined per block, and a priority fee that is determined for every transaction by it's sender.
+Gas prices, as defined in [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) include both the `base_fee` defined per block and a priority fee that is determined for every transaction by its sender.
 In this section, we analyze the `base_fee` to learn about gas changes over time.

 ```python
 # get base_fee_per_gas and timestamp, sort by timestamp